 Download the app and add to the map.

-Every single photo categorised in the App is shown in our interactive map, helping to identify trends and patterns all over the world.
+All photos categorised in the app is shown in our interactive map, helping to identify trends and patterns all over the world.

 Zoom in to see more photos of litter collected and click on them to enlarge

-We need your help to log litter you find in your local area on our ‘litter map’.
-With this data we can uncover insights into the trends and patterns of litter to inform evidence-based solutions to stop the problem at the source.
+This data helps uncover insights into the trends and patterns of litter to inform evidence-based solutions to stop the problem at the source.

-Photograph and add data about litter you find
+Photograph and add data about the litter you find

 and see how you've helped fight the crisis

-8 million tonnes of plastic enter the ocean every single year.
-At the moment we don’t know much beyond this.
-There is no well-established data about non-plastic pollution like metal and glass.
+Currently we don’t know much beyond this as there is no well-established data about non-plastic pollution like metal and glass.

-By understanding the problem better we can develop targeted solutions for smarter packaging, policy changes and responsible behaviours.
+With that information we can help to stop the problem at the source by developing targeted solutions for smarter packaging, policy changes and responsible behaviours.